 - You must be prepared to provide a loving, caring home, where the dog is welcome inside the house and is considered part of the family.
 There must be somebody home for a good amount of time each week so the dog is not left alone for extended periods.

 - You must be prepared to continue the socialisation and training of the dog along our guidelines.
 This ensures that the dog is a good, polite pet for your family, and easily managed and adaptable when the dog visits for breeding.
 This includes crate training, grooming, leash training and puppy school training with a professional dog trainer.

 - You must be willing to contine to provide a predominantly fresh, raw food diet.

-If you fulfil the above conditions and would like to learn more about our Ridgy Didge Guardian Program, please complete our Guardian Family Application, and submit, and we will assess your application and get back to you.
+If you fulfil the above conditions and would like to learn more about our Ridgy Didge Guardian Program, please express this in an email to us at firstname.lastname@example.org .
+We will respond and email you a Guardian Program application form; then we'll assess your completed application and get back to you.

 If you would like to adopt a Ridgy Didge Australian Cobberdog, please read our Adopting a Puppy information, before you continue the adoption process.
 For more information, pm us on Facebook, or contact us at our website.
 Like and follow us on Facebook to keep up to date with ongoing puppy news and announcements.